Interactions Dashboard¶

 You can find the search field on the top right side of the Interactions tab.

-The search feature on Interactions allows supervisors to do the following:
+The search feature on Interactions lets supervisors to do the following:

 - Search for keywords in both chats and call transcripts.